To assist schools in the provision of chaplaincy and student welfare worker services.

 |Semester 2||By July||50%|

-The quarterly reports provided to the Department of Education and Training by the schools' contracted AEA, includes evidence of service delivery to demonstrate the funding allocation is being utilised for the ongoing engagement of a chaplain or student welfare worker.
+The quarterly reports provided to the Department of Education by the schools' contracted AEA includes evidence of service delivery to demonstrate the funding allocation is being utilised for the ongoing engagement of a chaplain or student welfare worker.
 Schools unable to demonstrate the expenditure of these allocated funds on an ongoing basis may risk losing their funding allocation.

-In these instances, funds may be recouped by the Department of Education and Training and reallocated to ensure the funds are spent on the delivery of a chaplain or student welfare worker service.
+In these instances, funds may be recouped by the Department of Education and reallocated to ensure the funds are spent on the delivery of a chaplain or student welfare worker service.

 All Queensland schools were invited to submit an online application for funding for the 2016-2018 school years on 2 September 2015.
 Applications closed 13 October 2015.
 Only schools that were funded in 2015 for a student welfare worker were eligible to apply for funds to continue their existing student welfare worker service.